How to trade the GBP/JPY forex pair

 If you're someone that prefers trading fundamentals like news releases, statements and press conferences, these Bank of Japan rate statements can provide a general overview of the current landscape and the short-to-medium-term trends.

 It’s a similar story with the Bank of England, with their own rate statements providing a sense of the direction of travel for the British economy in the months ahead.
-If one economy appears to be struggling or making dovish statements more so than the other, it could be a prime opportunity to get involved with buying or selling the GBP/JPY pair.
+If one economy appears to be struggling or making dovish statements more so than the other, it can be one factor traders watch when forming a view on GBP/JPY.

 Many carry traders read these statements from central banks for reassurance before taking their positions.
 Historically, Britain has had much higher interest rates than the Japanese.